FD: McTown Klownz

 Siren - Jason Newell

-Jason is a firefighter / paramedic with the McKinney Fire Department.
+Jason recently hung up his big shoes to focus on his role in our training department.
+He is a firefighter / paramedic with the McKinney Fire Department.
 He began clowning with McTown Klownz in 2002.
 Before that, he was with another group of clowns for six years.
 Siren is a lite Auguste clown with roots in Whiteface.
 He, like the rest of the Klownz, has a character that changes with the program from cowboy to politician, caveman to circus performer.
 With the Klownz, Siren has performed in front of a national conference of fire educators.
 With Hoser he has competed in an international clowning competition and with Ringling Brothers and Barnum and Bailey Circus.
 Jason has a passion to educate kids about not just fire safety, but also about life safety.
 “We will continue to change and stay on the forefront of safety for the sake of the children,” he says.